erifejams/TeamJHackathon/README.md

 # TeamJHackathon - Greenspiration
-Team J Hackathon - CFG x Beazley Hack your Carbon Footprint.// The **aim** of this project is to help employees reduce their carbon footprint in the company.
+Team J Hackathon - CFG x Beazley Hack your Carbon Footprint. <br>
+The **aim** of this project is to help employees reduce their carbon footprint in the company.

 # Idea